cs-ed/impacts-snpadilla/README.md

     a.
 Name of the computer scientist, what they studied in college (if applicable)<br>
     b.
 Occupation. <br>
     c.
 A picture of the person if available can be placed here.<br>
 2. Impact: The student will explain how the person made an impact on their field, which in turn, makes an impact on society.
 What problem did the scientist solve?
-Are there other possibilities we could use this application/computing to solve problems in the world?
+Are there other possibilities we could use this application/computing to solve problems in the world?<br>
 3. Inspiration:The student will describe what is inspiring about the person’s background, creation, or innovation considering computer science.

 ## Assessment